 Poland, officially the Republic of Poland, is a country in Central Europe.
 With a population of 38 million people, Poland is the 6th most populous country in the EU.
 EU/EEA students do not need a visa to study in Poland.
 The cost of living in Poland is among the lowest in the European Union.

-Request Information Master's Degrees in History in Lower Silesian Voivodeship in Poland 2018
+Request Information Master's Degrees in European studies in Lower Silesian Voivodeship in Poland 2018